Williamreay/Schizophrenia_cross_disorder_scripts/README.md

 The sample scripts are as follows:

 1) MAGMA_automation.py:
   Script for performing the MAGMA gene-based and set-based association, This script assumed MAGMA is either installed in the directory it is run from or accessible as PATH variable.
-Requires the following command line inputs:
+Requires the following command line inputs: \n
  --gwasfile, GWAS summary statistics in the following format - SNP, CHR, BP, P --geneloc, Gene location file - ID, BP1, BP2 --phenotype, GWAS phenotype name